hrfee/jfa-go/README.md

              -v /etc/localtime:/etc/localtime:ro \ # Makes sure time is correct
              hrfee/jfa-go # hrfee/jfa-go:unstable for latest build from git
 ```
+Available on the AUR as [jfa-go](https://aur.archlinux.org/packages/jfa-go/) or [jfa-go-git](https://aur.archlinux.org/packages/jfa-go-git/).

+For other platforms, grab an archive from the release section for your platform (or nightly builds [here](https://builds.hrfee.dev/view/hrfee/jfa-go)), and extract the `jfa-go` executable to somewhere useful.
+* For \*nix/macOS users, `chmod +x jfa-go` then place it somewhere in your PATH like `/usr/bin`.

+Run the executable to start.

 #### Build from source
 If you're using docker, a Dockerfile is provided that builds from source.